Add Data

 Add Data Dictionary

-When distributing a data set, it is important to document the meaning (e.g., units) and valid values of its variables.
+Whether or not distributing the data set, it is important to document the meaning (e.g., units) and values of its variables.
 This is typically done with a data dictionary (also called a codebook).
-In the following, we will demonstrate how to create a simple data dictionary using the R package pointblank.
-You can install it now using:
+In the following, we will demonstrate how to create a simple data dictionary using the R package datawizard.
+You can install them now using:

 Console